damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

 <details>
   <summary>Click to expand!</summary>

+  ### Documentation of structural model of mechanical products

   #### 1. Architectural structure documentation
   1. A model specifying of components <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FArchitecture%20of%20mechanical%20structural%20model.drawio" target="_blank">Edit As New</a> | <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FArchitecture%20of%20mechanical%20structural%20model.png" target="_blank">Edit in diagrams.net</a>
   2. Name of modeling language